My Senior Thesis Project

 Well the form responses were quite helpful, so thank you.
 42 people gave their input.
 About 30% of you advised me to choose aesthetic categorization decisions, while over 50% thought that I should go with unconscious versus conscious reasoning speeds.
 I've chosen to side with the minority and I'm putting together a proposal for an independent study proposal for January now.

-If you have any resources you think will be relevant to my study of how people categorize things using aethetic preferences, please let me know.
+If you have any resources you think will be relevant to my study of how people categorize things using aesthetic preferences, please let me know.

 2024-09-25